-Effective communication of information is an essential component of corporate governance.
+Effective communication of information is an essential component of Corporate Governance.
 It is a process of sharing information, ideas, thoughts, opinions and plans to all stakeholders which promotes management-shareholder relations.
 The Company regularly interacts with shareholders through multiple channels of communication such as results announcement, annual report, media releases, Company's website and subject specific communications.

 The quarterly, half yearly and annual results of the Company's performance are published in leading newspapers such as Times of India and Maharashtra Times.
-These results are also made available on the website of the Company www.hul.co.in.
+These results are also made available on the website of the Company www.hul.co.in investor relations/ Quarterly Results.
 The website also displays vital information relating to the Company and its performance, official press releases and presentation to analysts.
 The Company also sends quarterly, half yearly and annual results as well as the notice of the Board Meeting to Members on e-mail.

-The Investor Centre of the Company's website provides more than 50 Frequently Asked Questions on various topics related to transfers and transmission of shares, dematerialisation, nomination, change of address, loss of share certificates, dividend and sub-division of share certificates.
+The Investor Centre of the Company's website provides more than 50 Frequently Asked Questions on various topics related to transfers and transmission of shares, dematerialization, nomination, change of address, loss of share certificates, dividend and sub-division of share certificates.
 In addition, various downloadable forms required to be executed by the shareholders have also been provided on the website of the Company.

 Web-based Query Redressal System

 Members may utilise the facility extended by the Registrar and Transfer Agent for redressal of queries.
-Investors may visit http://karisma.karvy.com and click on "INVESTORS" option for query registration through free identity registration process.
+Investors may visit <http://karisma.karvy.com> and click on "INVESTORS" option for query registration through free identity registration process.

-Investors can submit their query in the "QUERIES" option provided on the above website, which would give the grievance registration number.
+Investors can submit their query in the "QUERIES" option provided on the above website, which would give the grievance a registration number.
 For accessing the status / response to the query submitted, the grievance registration number can be used at the option "VIEW REPLY" after 24 hours.
 Investors can continue to put an additional query relating to the case till they get a satisfactory reply.

 Alternative Dispute Redressal

 Long pending litigations involve significant investment as monetary value of the disputed shares and accrued dividends / other benefits are locked up unutilised till the dispute is settled.
-Further, in terms of the requirements of the Companies Act, 1956, such dividends / other specified incomes remaining unclaimed / unpaid for a period of seven years are to be credited to the Investor Education and Protection Fund and the shareholders are not entitled to claim the same thereafter.
+Further, in terms of the requirements of the Companies Act, 1956, such dividends / other specified incomes remaining unclaimed / unpaid for a period of seven years are to be credited to the Investor Education and Protection Fund and the Shareholders are not entitled to claim the same thereafter.

 Consumers / Customers